[Learn Korean I8] ”-(으)ㄴ 채(로)”, ” -(으)ㄹ 만큼 ”, “-는 반면(에)”

 Therefore, you say 걸리는 반면에 “takes time, whereas.”

 The number two, 걸린 반면 is the past tense, which means “took time, whereas.”
-It doesn’t match with the translation, therefore, number two is incorrect.
+It doesn’t match the translation; therefore, number two is incorrect.

 Okay, then let’s read it together.